Learn How Can Fabric Be Treated With a Fire Retardant

 How Can A Fabric Be Treated with Fire Retardant?

-The process of treating fabric with fire retardantinvolves the application of special chemicals to reduce its flammability.
+The process of treating fabric with fire retardant involves the application of special chemicals to reduce its flammability.
 Different methods exist for applying these chemicals, including spraying, dipping, or incorporating them into the fabric during manufacturing.
-The key is tocreate a barrierthat inhibits or delays the ignition and spread of flames when exposed to fire.
+The key is to create a barrier that inhibits or delays the ignition and spread of flames when exposed to fire.

 One common method involves using chemical treatments like bromine, chlorine, or phosphorous compounds.
 These substances disrupt combustion, making it harder for the fabric to catch fire or sustain flames.
 Recent tech advances have produced eco-friendly fire retardants, alleviating worries about conventional chemicals' health and environmental effects.
+To achieve the best results, following a series of steps to apply and maintain fire retardant on fabric properly is important.

 How Long Does Fire Retardant Last on Fabric?